 His in-depth understanding of not only the space but the technology, and his natural talent with words and as a public speaker has made any of his work written or broadcasted into gospel.

 The reader has so much to learn that sometimes one must take a few steps back and question themselves if it’s okay to dive this deep down the rabbit hole.

 Written for the curious, technical users, investors; There is even a walkthrough teaching you the many ways you can get a hold of your first bitcoin.

 There is also a substantial amount of coding within the book.
 For the non-coders such as myself, I would suggest skipping it until safer grounds.

 The core elements that make bitcoin unique and its complete architecture; from wallets, mining blocks & rewards to transactions and its security principles are expressed in detail.

 Simply put, if you want to learn about bitcoin this will be the last book that you will ever need.

 “When bitcoin was created by Satoshi Nakamoto, the software was actually completed before the whitepaper reproduced in Appendix A was written.
 Satoshi wanted to make sure it worked before writing about it.”

-Coinbound is a leading cryptocurrency marketing agency.
-Coinbound has worked with major crypto brands like eToro, OKEx, ShapeShift, and Coinmine to boost brand growth through influencers, publishers, SEO, and paid advertising.
+Coinbound is the leading Web3 marketing agency.
+Coinbound works with major crypto brands like eToro, Cosmos, MetaMask, Litecoin, Tron, OKCoin, and Voyager to boost brand growth through influencers, publishers, PR, SEO, social media management, community growth, and paid advertising.